Bhavesh-Heetoo/python-challenge/README.md

-I could not figure out now to get my repo to ignore the Juptier Notebook files as i had already creadted to repo and did not select the gitignore option.Please ignore , Thanks!
+I could not figure out now to get my repo to ignore the Juptier Notebook files as i had already creadted the repo and did not select the gitignore option.Please ignore , Thanks!